REMOVING BARRIERS – ABBY’S STORY

-Abby is a mother of five who lives outside Cleveland, Ohio.
+Abby is a mother of five.
 Her children are aged 19, 16, 5, 4, and 2.
 March 7th was her daughter’s 16th birthday.
 It was also the day Abby was diagnosed with multiple myeloma.

 Abby recently received her bone marrow transplant at the Cleveland Clinic.